 - If your nap begins, or ends anytime after 6pm, your Sleep and Readiness Scores won’t be updated until the following morning—however, you’ll still be able to see all sleep analysis data from your nap (i.e. sleep stages, RHR, HRV, etc).
 Once your scores update, they’ll also be reflected in your Sleep and Readiness tabs, as well as in your trends graphs.

 What constitutes a nap

-In order for Oura to detect and surface your sleep as a nap, it must be between 15 minutes and 3 hours in length, and your body must fall into at least one sleep stage (e.g. light, deep, or REM) during that time.
+In order for Oura to detect and surface your sleep as a nap, it must be between 15 minutes and three hours in length, and your body must fall into at least one sleep stage (e.g. light, deep, or REM) during that time.
 Oura is able to determine which sleep stage your body is in by precisely monitoring changes in your heart rate, movement, and body temperature—meaning, there's a chance your time in bed extends beyond 15 minutes, however your body hasn't yet indicated you've physically entered sleep.
-In this case, a presumed nap may be instead labeled as a rest and shown on Daytime HR card as restorative time (green).
+In this case, a presumed nap may be instead labeled as a rest and shown on the 24-hour heart rate graph as restorative time (green).